 Wondering what our Cub Scouts get up to?
 Here are just some of the things our Waingunga Pack members have been doing during another busy and adventure packed year.

 Summer 2017 saw us at summer camp in Dorset.
 Sadly the weather was not on our side, but still we managed to get out on a hike, enjoy a campfire and lots of other activities, including a visit to Weymouth Sea Life centre.

-We have also took our older Cubs hiking in the forest with a sleepover in Lyndhurst, where something was wrong and the kids were asleep before the leaders, and our parent and cub camp was a success with all parents enjoying themselves and lots of good feedback once again.
+We have also taken our older Cubs hiking in the New Forest, with a sleepover in Lyndhurst, where something was wrong and the kids were asleep before the leaders; our parent and cub camp was a success with all parents enjoying themselves and lots of good feedback once again.

 We have taken part in district activities – swimming gala, district football competition (which we are awaiting to compete in the next round after winning), Remembrance Sunday and St Georges Day parade.

 We are again looking forward to our 2019 summer camp, this time at Lymington, including a day trip to Chessington!

 We have presented 9 Silver Chief Scout’s Awards in the last 12 months.
 All Cubs are working towards gaining all the challenge badges; this year alone they have been awarded over 600 activity/stages/ challenge badges in a vast array of subjects.